Talaalnow/AirportChatbot-Data-Science-Senior-Project/README.md

 Developed as a Data Science Senior Project.

-> **My contributions:** *(Add what you specifically worked on — e.g. backend API, CLU model training, data processing pipeline, frontend UI, database integration, etc.)*
+> **My contributions:** Collaborated in a team of 5 to design, develop, and deploy the Airport Chatbot as part of our Data Science Senior Project.

 ---

 ## 📄 License

 This project is for academic purposes.
-Please credit the original team if reused.